miickel/ultimate-machine-web/src/pages/about.md

 ## What to Expect

 On these pages, I share my thoughts on whatever I find interesting, stuff I've made and some of my learnings I think others might find interesting.
 I'm a 33-year-old guy from Sweden.
 I've worked professionally with Software Engineering, UX and Graphical Design for 10+ years, primarily in the freelancing and start-up world.
-These days I'm a full-time Indie Hacker, which means I work only for myself (in terms of time and ownership) building my products.
+These days I'm a full-time [Indie Hacker](https://www.urbandictionary.com/define.php?term=indie%20hacker), which means I work only for myself (in terms of time and ownership) building my products.
 I would like to share my entrepreneurial journey with anyone interested, while I improve upon my writing skills.

 Human peak performance and health, in general, is also a big interest of mine.
 I've been in the military and I constantly challenge myself, both mentally and physically.
 I read and digest a lot of information because I'm curious, it helps me relax and I'm always eager to learn new things.
 When I read I tend to step outside of my comfort zone a bit and go beyond Software and IT.
 Anything that'll give me perspective on things will do.
-Lately, I've been learning about the mind, body, and longevity but I've also read Anna Kendrick's autobiography and Siddhartha...
+Lately, I've been learning about the mind, body, and longevity but I've also read Anna Kendrick's autobiography and Siddhartha.

-So in short, expect to be surprised with anything.
+While quantitative trading, investing and world economics also are interests of mine, I won't write much about it.
+I've tried once before, but it only ended up with lots of people asking me for stock tips.
+I will, however, try to incorporate the mindset, thoughts, and ideas required for being successful in trading with my other topics.

 ## Open Source